sitingLi/AMC_simulations/other/amc_kmeans.md

 <img src="elbow.png" width="40%" />

 We can select k = 3.
 (However, k = 4 looks more likely to be the elbow point, which will lead to the wrong number of categories.
-The optimal k of k-means in this example is ambiguous.)
+The optimal k of K-means in this example is ambiguous.)

 ## Use K-means to categorize the variable